Gregory Chow

 Gregory Chi-Chong Chow (鄒至莊 (邹至庄, Zōu Zhìzhuāng); born December 25, 1930) is a Chinese-American economist at Princeton University and Xiamen University.
 The Chow test, commonly used in econometrics to test for structural breaks, was invented by him.
-He has also been influential in the economic policy of China, including being an adviser for the Economic Planning and Development Council of the Executive Yuan in Taiwan, and being an adviser for the Chinese State Commission for Restructuring the Economic System on economic reform.
+He has also been influential in the economic policy of China, including being an adviser for the Economic Planning and Development Council of the Executive Yuan in the Republic of China, and being an adviser for the Chinese State Commission for Restructuring the Economic System on economic reform.

 Life

 Chow grew up in Guangzhou in Guangdong province in South China, one of seven children in a wealthy family, and in Hong Kong, where the family fled after the 1937 Japanese invasion of China.
 The family moved to Macao after the 1942 Japanese invasion of Hong Kong, then back to Guangzhou at the end of World War II.

 Chow spent one year at Lingnan University in Guangzhou, then finished his undergraduate work at Cornell University.
 He entered graduate study in economics at the University of Chicago in 1951.
 He did his 1955 dissertation there on the factors that determine the demand for automobiles, and in extending that work he developed the Chow test for determining the stability of regression coefficients across different data samples.

 He subsequently was on the faculties of MIT and then Cornell.
 He then worked at the IBM Thomas Watson Research Center while also advising the government of Taiwan.
 In 1970 he joined the faculty at Princeton University, until his retirement in 2001.
 He was named fellow to the Econometric Society in 1967.
 In 1974 he was elected as a Fellow of the American Statistical Association.
 He also served as the chairman of the American Economic Association's Committee on Exchanges in Economics with the People's Republic of China between the years of 1981 and 1985.
 He was elected to the American Philosophical Society in 1992.

 Chow's wife Paula K. Chow is the co-founder and director of the International Center at Princeton.
 The couple have two sons who are engineers and a daughter who is a radiologist.